comsci-uwc-isak/unit-1-project-Michellinian/README.md

 fi
 exit
 ```
-My first worked, although there was an error with the code:
+My first code worked, although there was an error with the code:
 ```sh
 bash frame.sh "The file was successfully deleted"
 ```